-Lemmas 1 and 2 imply that the entire main loop is potential reducing.
+Theorems 2 and 6 prove that the entire main loop is potential reducing.
 Since the minimum decrease in potential is bounded away from zero, and the potential is always at least zero, the algorithm necessarily terminates.

 However, termination alone does not guarantee that the final state is a Nash equilibrium.
-Since we have restricted the set of moves that the algorithm can perform, we must show that whenever an improving move is available to some terminal, there is also an improving move that is either a safe or critical move (proof in full version).
-Lemma 3.
+Since we have restricted the set of moves that the algorithm can perform, we must show that whenever an improving move is available to some terminal, there is also an improving move that is either a safe or critical move.

+Lemma 10.
 The final state reached by the algorithm, S_f , is a Nash equilibrium.